Jabez Chickering: Career

+Dedham Bank

+When the Dedham Bank was established in 1814, Chickering was chosen as both a director and a cashier.

 In January 1824, the public became aware that Chickering had gone bankrupt and went to New York to try and recoup some of his money.
 On February 2, the directors and shareholders of the Dedham Bank, where Chickering was a cashier, were informed that $35,000 was also missing.

+Hermann Mann wrote in his diary that Chickering was "eminent as a lawyer, liberal and enlightened as a man, active and useful as a citizen," but that he caused "much surprise and consternation... when it was ascertained that he was bankrupt, and had taken a French leave of his creditors, and was not to be found."

-His widow was eventually able to pay off the bank and other individuals to whom Chickering owed money.
+His wife was eventually able to pay off the bank and other individuals to whom Chickering owed money.
+To do so, she had to sell their house and all their property.
+The Dedham Worsted Company collapsed in the wake.
+All his property on Mother Brook was sold in April 1824 and, the following month, all of his land around Wigwam Pond was also sold in a sheriff's sale.

+Chickering fled with his family to Monroe, Michigan, at the time a tiny outpost on the farthest fringe of European settlements on the continent.

 Dispute at First Church

-When Rev. Jason Haven died, Chickering was appointed to the committee to find his replacement in the pulpit at the First Church and Parish in Dedham.
+Chickering was very involved in the affairs of the First Church and Parish in Dedham and he played the viol with the choir.
+When Rev. Jason Haven died, Chickering was appointed to the committee to find his replacement.
 Bates was unpopular with the congregation, and it was hoped that the new minister's politics would be more in line with the community.
 On March 1, 1818, just days after Bates left town, Chickering and the committee produced Alvan Lamson.
 Lamson was an 1817 graduate of Harvard Divinity School, a Unitarian stronghold.
 The congregation were largely conservative Calvinists.

 Those who opposed Lamson did not raise any objections to his moral or professional qualifications.
-They did, however, object to his theology and found him lacking in "spirituality and knowledge of the scriptures" and displayed little of "that which fixes the attention and reaches the heart."
+They did, however, object to his theology and found him lacking in "spirituality and knowledge of the scriptures" and displayed little of "that which fixes the attention and reaches the heart".
 Lamson's initial reaction seems to have been to decline the call, given the size of the opposition, but he was persuaded to accept by Chickering.
 Many members of the church stormed out when they heard he had accepted.

 A council was called to consider the situation and then to ordain Lamson.
 Chickering presented at the council letters showing that if all the members of the church had been present when the vote was taken that there would have been a majority in favor of Lamson.
 The council was not inclined to consider the views and membership status of the absent members and instead considered Lamson's qualifications.